Learning Non-Vacuous Generalization Bounds from Optimization: Methodology

-If one assumes that $\eta$ is small enough and $\lambda_k$ follows a zero-mean distribution, the SGD recursion can be seen as a first-order discretization of a continuous-time SDE.

-Recently, perspectives from SDEs have provided many insights on studying the generalization behavior of DNNs through the asymptotic convergence rate and local dynamic behavior of SGD~\citep{mandt2017stochastic,simsekli2019tail,xie2020diffusion}.
-In our analysis, we will in particular consider the case where SGD is viewed as the Euler-Maruyama discretization of the following SDE~\citep{tan2021understanding},
+If one assumes that the learning rate $\eta$ is sufficiently small and $\zeta_k$ follows a zero-mean distribution, the SGD recursion \eqref{eq:sgd-recursion} can be seen as a first-order discretization of a continuous-time SDE \cite{li2017stochastic}.
+Perspectives from SDEs have provided many insights on studying the generalization behavior of DNNs through the asymptotic convergence rate and local dynamic behavior of SGD \cite{mandt2017stochastic,simsekli2019tail,xie2020diffusion,tan2021understanding,gess2024stochastic}.
+Recall that Fig.\ref{fig: bulk_of_hurst_exponents} shows that it is more reasonable to model the driving noise with FGN.
+Therefore, in our analysis, we will consider the case where SGD is viewed as the Euler-Maruyama discretization of the following SDE,

-where $\mu(W_t, t)$ is the drift coefficient, $\sigma(W_t, t)$ is the diffusion coefficient, and $B_t^H$ represents fBm with Hurst parameter $H$.
-Such class of SDEs admits SGN produced at different iterations to be mutually interdependent, which significantly varies from previous studies where SGN is assumed to follow a Gaussian distribution~\citep{li2017stochastic, mandt2017stochastic, li2019stochastic}. {
+where $\mu(w_t, t)\in\mathbb{R}^d$ is the drift coefficient, $\sigma(w_t, t)\in\mathbb{R}^d$ is the diffusion coefficient, and $\Gamma_H(t)$ represents a $d$-dimensional FBM with Hurst exponents $H=(H_1, \ldots, H_d)$.
+Such a class of SDEs admits SGN produced at different iterations to be mutually interdependent, which significantly varies from previous studies where SGN is assumed either to be Gaussian \cite{mandt2017stochastic, li2019stochastic} or follow a L\'evy stable distribution \cite{simsekli2020hausdorff,dupuis2024generalization}.

-A pairwise correspondence between discrete-time SGD recursion~\eqref{eq:sgd-recursion} and continuous-time SDE driven by fBm~\eqref{eq:fbm-sde} can be easily established.
-For a finite number of iterations $K$ of the optimization process, let $\mathcal{W}_{1:K}=\left\{W_1, \ldots, W_k, \ldots, W_K\right\}$ be the entire evolution of network parameter, where $W_k \in \mathbb{R}^d$ is the network parameter picked by SGD at $k$th iteration.
-When the learning rate $\eta$ is small enough, for a given $t \in [k\eta, (k+1)\eta)$, we can always define a stochastic process $\widehat{W}_t$ as the interpolation of two successive iterates $W_k$ and $W_{k+1}$ such that $\widehat{W}_{k\eta}=W_k$ for all $k$.
-This approach is frequently adopted in SDE literature~\citep{mishura2008rate} and allows the trajectory to be continuous to represent the SGD recursion.
+Indeed, a pairwise correspondence between discrete-time SGD recursion~\eqref{eq:sgd-recursion} and continuous-time SDE driven by FBM~\eqref{eq:fbm-sde} can be easily established.
+For a finite number $K$ of training steps, when the learning rate $\eta$ is small enough, for any $t \in [k\eta, (k+1)\eta)$, we can always define a stochastic process,